 Here was a question about the current emerging market crisis coming out of Argentina and Turkey.
 There also seems to be an unknown crisis happening with India which is not getting a lot of news.
 The rupee was at a low recently.

 QUESTION: Hello Martin … I follow emerging markets closely and one thing I note is that the size of the sovereign forex-denominated debt burdens are quite small relative to GDP except in the case of Argentina (48%).
 Everybody else, including Turkey and Indonesia) is 11% or less.
 How can you have a debt crisis if everybody is clearly able to service their debts?
 That’s what confuses me.
 Today the Bloomberg EM dollar debt index is at 6.05% — whereas in 1998 it was 17%!
 That is saying the risk is still fairly subdued no?

-Answer here: https://www.armstrongeconomics.com/international-news/emerging-markets/emerging-market-debt-crisis-a-reality-check/FACEBOOK ACCOUNT and TWITTER.
+Answer here: https://www.armstrongeconomics.com/international-news/emerging-markets/emerging-market-debt-crisis-a-reality-check/NOTE I now post my TRADING ALERTS into my personal FACEBOOK ACCOUNT and TWITTER.
 Don't worry as I don't post stupid cat videos or what I eat!